ClickHouse Keeper

 In the config.xml file, the cluster configuration is defined in the

-section:<remote_servers> <default_cluster> <shard> <internal_replication>true</internal_replication> <weight>1</weight> <replica> <host>host-1</host> <port>9000</port> </replica> <replica> <host>host-2</host> <port>9000</port> </replica> </shard> <shard> <internal_replication>true</internal_replication> <weight>1</weight> <replica> <host>host-3</host> <port>9000</port> </replica> <replica> <host>host-4</host> <port>9000</port> </replica> </shard> </default_cluster> </remote_servers>
+remote_serverssection:<remote_servers> <default_cluster> <shard> <internal_replication>true</internal_replication> <weight>1</weight> <replica> <host>host-1</host> <port>9000</port> </replica> <replica> <host>host-2</host> <port>9000</port> </replica> </shard> <shard> <internal_replication>true</internal_replication> <weight>1</weight> <replica> <host>host-3</host> <port>9000</port> </replica> <replica> <host>host-4</host> <port>9000</port> </replica> </shard> </default_cluster> </remote_servers>In this example, a ReplicatedMergeTree table is used, so the

-for each shard — in this case, the replicated table manages data replication itself (data is written to any available replica, and another replica receives data in the asynchronous mode).
-If using regular tables, set theinternal_replication
+internal_replicationparameter is set totruefor each shard — in this case, the replicated table manages data replication itself (data is written to any available replica, and another replica receives data in the asynchronous mode).
+If using regular tables, set theinternal_replicationparameter tofalse— in this case, data is replicated by a Distributed table (data is written to all replicas of a shard). -

 Macros